 World Population

-About 70,000 years ago the eruption of supervulcano Mount Toba drew a curtain for the sun and a thusand years of ice age began.
+About 70,000 years ago the eruption of supervulcano Mount Toba drew a curtain for the sun and a thousand years of ice age began.
 Humans (Homo sapiens neanderthalis) were nearly wiped out and their numbers are estimated as low as 10-40,000.

 Since then population has increased and is no longer sustainable by the photosynthesis.

-In the meantime we at International Starch carry on improving our technology with still better utilisation of energy, water and raw materials and we carry on improving methods of recycling wasted nutrients and effluents to the benefit of nature.
+In the meantime we at International Starch carry on improving our technology with still better utilization of energy, water and raw materials and we carry on improving methods of recycling wasted nutrients and effluents to the benefit of nature.

 New technology has from time to time broken barriers limiting population growth.
 Bringing in fossil energy into agriculture - first as bird droppings from the Guano Islands (1840), then as coal and petrol - removed the energy limitation and gave rise to a most dramatic expansion in human numbers.